-The HER2 gene is present in all human cells and it is responsible for the division and growth of the cell.
+The HER 2 positive breast cancer gene is present in all human cells and is responsible for the division and growth of the cell.
 But too many HER2 genes in a cell can result in an over-abundance of receptors on the cell’s surface; this is called protein over-expression.
-Over-expression causes cells to divide uncontrollably which leads to the spread of cancer.
+Over-expression causes cells to divide uncontrollably, leading to the cancer spreading.

 Testing to see whether or not your breast cancer is HER2+ will determine which cancer therapies to pursue.
-Herceptin is an HER2-targeted therapy.
-More specifically, it is an HER2-specific antibody which binds to the cancer cells and disrupts the uncontrolled growth cycle.
-Due to continued positive results, Herceptin has become a first-line therapy for HER2+ breast cancer.
+Herceptin is a HER2-targeted therapy.
+More specifically, it is a HER2-specific antibody that binds to the cancer cells and disrupts the uncontrolled growth cycle.
+Due to continued positive results, Herceptin has become the first-line therapy for HER2+ breast cancer.

-Additionally, Herceptin can be used as a form of continued maintenance therapy for patients in remission from HER2+ breast cancer.
-Sequential Herceptin treatments beyond the initial chemotherapy regiment has demonstrated positive results for patients in remission and have contributed to an increased survival rate in women with HER2+ breast cancer.
+Additionally, Herceptin can be used as a form of continued maintenance therapy for patients’ remission from HER2+ breast cancer.
+Sequential Herceptin treatments beyond the initial chemotherapy regimen have demonstrated positive results for patients in remission and have contributed to an increased survival rate in women with HER2+ breast cancer.

-At Oncology Specialists of Charlotte, we are here to guide you through the complicated decisions that you’ll face when you receive a painful diagnosis.
-If you have been diagnosed with breast cancer and are curious about treatments like Herceptin, then please contact us today.
+At Oncology Specialists of Charlotte, we are here to guide you through the complicated decisions you’ll face when you receive a painful diagnosis.
+If you have been diagnosed with breast cancer and are curious about treatments like Herceptin, don’t hesitate to contact us today.